Dozens killed and injured in military attack on Myanmar refugee camp

 “We did not hear any aircraft,” he told the AFP news agency, saying they were looking into whether the military had used a drone in the attack.

-Myanmar was plunged into crisis in February 2021 after the military seized power in a coup triggering a widespread rebellion against its rule.
+Myanmar was plunged into crisis after the military seized power triggering a widespread rebellion.
 Violence has engulfed vast swathes of the country of 53 million people with the military accused of the indiscriminate use of air raids, artillery shelling and arson forcing hundreds of thousands from their homes.

 In October last year, military air raids on a KIA-organised festival in Kachin killed at least 60 people.